 Exemption Options: Students and employees who cannot receive a COVID vaccination may request a medical or religious exemption, which are subject to review by the Dean of Students and Vice President of Human Resources + Inclusion, respectively.
 Those who receive an exemption will be required to wear a mask at all times and submit to weekly COVID testing.

 Students and employees completing an online exemption form will need to save it as a PDF prior to submitting.
 They will need to upload this PDF into their respective Vaccination Status form.
 Students and employees who print and fill out a form by hand will need to scan it in order to upload into their respective Vaccination Status form.

 In addition, anyone whose medical care professional is preventing completion of their medical exemption request is required to communicate that to either the Dean of Students (for students) or Vice President of Human Resources + Inclusion (for employees) prior to the deadline and provide proof of the delay.

 Vaccination Status Form: Compliance with CIA’s vaccine policy requires uploading a vaccination card or approved exemption form.
 Students must use this site.
 Employees must use Paycor.
 Instructions on how to do so are here.
 Both are compliant with HIPAA regulations.
-A CIA ID number is required is complete the form.
+A CIA ID number is required is complete the student form.
 Those can be obtained by logging into myCIA and visiting “Profile and Settings.”
-Employees can also find their ID number on their pay stubs.

 Missing Vaccination Cards: Those who’ve lost their vaccination card or don’t have a copy should contact their vaccination provider directly.
 Those who can’t should contact their local health department.
 Ohio’s health departments can be found here.
 Those vaccinated outside of Ohio should contact their state board of health to start this process.